brown-ccv/DSCoV-Reusable-Julia/README.md

 [Reusable code](https://en.wikipedia.org/wiki/Reusability) is code that is easy to distribute and use (correctly and consistently).

+> [!NOTE]
-You'll need Git, VS Code (recommended) with the Julia extension and Julia (naturally).
+> If you'd like to follow along with the rest of the discussion, you'll need Git, a text editor or IDE (VS Code recommended with the Julia extension) and Julia (naturally).

 To write reusable Julia code we need to understand how to *manage dependencies* in Julia.